keerthiparam/PhishMate/README.md

 - Default icon for the extension button.
 - `default_popup`: **"popup.html"** - A popup UI for user interaction.

-### 8. Web Accessible Resources
-- Allows access to `config.json` within the extension's context.

 ## Privacy Concerns
 PhishMate is designed with user privacy in mind.
 However, the following considerations should be noted:
 1. **Data Collection**
    - The contents of the email extracted are processed by the model local to your device upon downloading it.
 Hence, there is no worry about your email content being intercepted by third parties.
    - In the same way, the links are checked by AbuseIPDB which is designed ONLY to check the reputation of the IP and not the content inside it.
 2. **Self Hosted Model**
-    - The model, after being set up succesfully, is run on a **Completely Local API**.
+    - The model, after being set up successfully, is run on a **Completely Local API**.
 3. **Chrome Based Browsers**
     - The tool, since it is designed to be a chrome extension, works only on chrome based browsers.